bravecobra/sqlserver-samples/mssql-replication-transactions/readme.md

 -- step 3, tell the distributor who the publisher is -- NOTE! (make the directory '/var/opt/mssql/ReplData', -- it doesn't exist and this command will try and verify that it does.
+-- We created that directory in the dockerfile itself, -- but in case you need it afterwards, execute the following:
-See step 2) -- docker exec -it distributor bin/bash
+-- docker exec -it distributor bin/bash
 -- mkdir /var/opt/mssql/ReplData
 -- CTRL+Z get back out